 How do I verify if I do NOT have a Social Security Number?

 If you do not have a Social Security Number, Individual Taxpayer Identification Number, OR an Employer Identification Number, the IRS cannot give you the Non-filing Form.
 Instead, send our office a signed and dated statement certifying that you do not have a SSN, ITI, or EIN.
-The letter must include a listing of ALL your earnings (and income) and where they came from for the tax year.
+The letter must include a listing of ALL your earnings (and income) and where they came from for the requested tax year.

 How long does it take for my verification to be reviewed?

-Once we get all your documents, we will ensure your file is complete.
+Once we receive all your documents, we will ensure your file is complete.
 Then it will be processed by a counselor.
 This usually takes 2-4 WEEKS, but longer during May-September because we are busier.

 What if I filed a foreign tax return?